bbauska/Trump-Grift/senate-expose-Trump.md

 do they have?
 What business do they have before the federal business do they have before the federal government?

 Their response, not surprisingly, no response, not willing to say, not willing to be transparent, wanting to keep it hidden from the American people.
-But we know that there are at least 37 donors, among them, Amazon and Apple and Google and Meta and Microsoft and Coinbase and Tether and Caterpillar and Loheed Martin and T-Mobile and more.
-Of these corporate donors, twothirds have been awarded federal contracts over the last five years, contracts worth $279 billion.
+But we know that there are at least 37 donors, among them, **Amazon** and **Apple** and **Google** and **Meta** and **Microsoft** and **Coinbase** and **Tether** and **Caterpillar** and **Lockeed Martin** and **T-Mobile** and more.
+Of these corporate donors,  two-thirds have been awarded federal contracts over the last five years.
+Contracts worth
+$279 billion.
 And 14 of them are either facing or have had suspended federal actions for violations of the law.

 So, let's get this straight.
 Companies under federal investigation, many of them, write a check for the president's ballroom and their legal troubles go away or their contracts multiply or in some cases both.
 Trump even told these donors they'd be the first guest welcomed into the finished ballroom.
 Quote, "If I still like you at that time, which I'm sure I will, translation, keep paying and I'll keep liking you."
 The cost of this liking you."
 The cost of this corruption, hundreds of millions in taxpayer funding that could go to building new hospitals in your community or building new schools or keeping the ones near you open, go to a ballroom instead.
 Hundreds of daycare centers that could have received funding so you don't have to pay so much for child care or so there is even child care in your area.
-But instead of building roads or bridges, hospitals or health care clinics or child care, the president is building a gaudy gold toll booth in place of the east wing and federal contracts are going to the biggest donors, not the best biggest donors, not the best competitors.
-And that could cost you billions more in And that could cost you billions more in taxes.
-Number four of the top 10 Trump grift and graft the Qatari jet worth $400 and graft the Qatari jet worth $400 million.
+But instead of building roads or bridges, hospitals or health care clinics or child care, the president is building a gaudy gold toll booth in place of the east wing and federal contracts are going to the biggest donors, not the best.
+Biggest donors, not the best competitors.
+And that could cost you billions more in taxes.
+Number ***four*** of the top **10** Trump grift and graft, the Qatari jet worth $400 million.

-Number four is the gift that keeps on taking a $400 million luxury gifted by the government of Qatar to serve as Air Force One through the end of Trump's term and then transferred to Trump's own museum foundation his to keep.
+Number ***four*** is the gift that keeps on taking.
+A $400 million luxury jet gifted by the government of Qatar to serve as Air
+Force One through the end of Trump's term and then transferred to Trump's own museum foundation.
+His to keep.
 He took his maiden flight aboard it just a few weeks ago.
-And while the president insists the plane is free, outfitting it to serve
+And while the president insists the plane is free, outfitting it to serve Air Force One as
-Air Force One as Air Force One could cost American taxpayers up to a billion dollar in security upgrades.
-A billion dollars for this free jet that he gets to keep, paid for by you, the taxpayer, and his generous friends, the Qataris. and let's not pretend there's nothing expected in return.
-Trump himself volunteered that the United States provide security for Qatar and will continue to.
+Air Force One will cost American taxpayers up to a billion dollar in security upgrades.
+A billion dollars for this free jet that he gets to keep, paid for by you, the taxpayer, and his generous friends, the Qataris.

+And let's not pretend there's nothing expected in return.
+Trump himself volunteered that the United States provide security for
+Qatar and will continue to.
 He also explained that only a stupid person turns down a free, very expensive airplane.
 Only a stupid person would turn it down.
 How could he refuse?
 So, a foreign government hands the president a $400 million jet.
 We pay a billion in taxes to make it usable.
 He keeps it when he leaves office.
 And if you think that's corrupt, he thinks you're the stupid one.

 That is not a gift to America.
 It's a gift to Donald Trump.
-Paid for by the
-American taxpayer, courtesy of a foreign government that now holds a great deal of leverage over the president.
-The same foreign government whose wealth fund is investing in developing the Doha
+Paid for by the American taxpayer, courtesy of a foreign government that now holds a great deal of leverage over the president.
+The same foreign government whose wealth fund is investing in developing the
-Trump International Golf Club, complete with luxury villas and 18 holes of worldclass golf.
+Donald Trump International Golf Club, complete with luxury villas and 18 holes of worldclass golf.
 The cost of this worldclass golf.
-The cost of this corruption,
-American foreign policy, our national security interests in the region now skewed towards a country that gives the president exorbitant gifts or develops real estate deals with his family.
-That is not putting America first, but putting it last, well behind his family and personal interests in a plane and golf courses.
+The cost of this corruption, American foreign policy, our national security interests in the region now skewed towards a country that gives the president exorbitant gifts or develops real estate deals with his family.
+That is not putting America first, but putting it last.
+Well behind his family and personal interests in a plane and golf courses.

-Which brings us to number three.
+Which brings us to number ***three***.
 Big law firm deals worth 940 firm deals worth 940 million.
-At three, the numbers have turned even more staggering.
+At ***three***, the numbers have turned even more staggering.
 After a barrage of executive orders targeting the legal profession, nine wealthy law firms struck deals with the administration pledging nearly 1 billion dollars in pro bono services to make those threats go away.
 Threats to disfavor their clients.
 Threats to take their security clearances away so they couldn't represent other clients.
 Threats to look unfavorably on the mergers their clients want. government contracts or lucrative deals favored by their clients.
 Now, this money didn't land directly in the president's bank account.
 This is value he extracted nearly a billion dollars in legal work, redirected to causes he favors, surrendered by law firms who were afraid of what he might do to them if they refused.
 And who negotiated these deals?
 Reportedly,